awsdocs/aws-codebuild-user-guide/doc_source/sample-multi-in-out.md

 1. Upload your sources to one or more S3 buckets, CodeCommit, GitHub, GitHub Enterprise Server, or Bitbucket repositories\.

 1. Choose which source is the primary source\.
-This is the source in which CodeBuild looks for and executes your buildspec file\.
+This is the source in which CodeBuild looks for and runs your buildspec file\.

 1. Create a build project\.
 For more information, see [Create a build project in AWS CodeBuild](create-project.md)\.